-Based on the Court's anticipated need for jurors, the Clerk shall prepare and mail a juror qualification questionnaire form to every person whose name is drawn from the master jury wheel, where the available address information indicates that the person resides within the District.
-Public notice of the mailing of qualification questionnaires shall be provided by the posting of information concerning the mailing on the Court's website.
-The mailing shall instruct the addressee to complete and return the form, duly signed and sworn, by mail to the Clerk within ten days in accordance with 28 U.S.C. §1864(a).
+Based on the Court's anticipated need for jurors, the Clerk shall prepare and mail an initial juror notification letter to every person whose name is drawn from the master jury wheel, where the available address information indicates that the person resides within the District.
+Public notice of the juror notification letters shall be provided by posting information concerning the mailing on the Court's website, including a copy of the General Order.
+The juror notification letter shall instruct the addressee to complete the jury questionnaire online through the Court's eJuror system, duly certified and sworn, by completing online to the Clerk within ten days in accordance with 28 U.S.C. §1864(a).